cfe-lab/Kive/cluster-setup/README.md

     vagrant ssh head
     cd /vagrant/testenv

-`ansible.cfg` contains holds the configuration for the test environment.
-Most importantly, it directs ansible to load it's inventory from `testenvironment/inventory.ini` instead of from the default location under `/etc`.
+`ansible.cfg` contains the configuration for the test environment.
+Most importantly, it directs ansible to load its inventory from `testenv/inventory.ini` instead of from the default location under `/etc`.

-From `./testenvironment`, you can run Ansible commands against the inventoried hosts (including the head node).
+From `./testenv`, you can run Ansible commands against the inventoried hosts (including the head node).

 This command runs the Ansible's `ping` module against all hosts, which checks that